-A Cost sheet is a periodic accounting document which is prepared to know the outcome and breakup of costs for a particular accounting period.
+A Cost sheet is a periodic accounting document that is prepared to know the outcome and breakup of costs for a particular accounting period.

-It shows various components of total cost of a product.
-It will classify and analyze the components of cost of a product.
+It shows various components of the total cost of a product.
+It will classify and analyze the components of the cost of a product.

 This document helps in ascertaining the selling price of a product.
 In other words, the bifurcation of total cost presented in the form of a statement is called a Cost Sheet.